Best boiler for a large 5 bedroom house

-To keep warranty valid always remember to have your annual service by a Gas Safe engineer, some brands insist you use an engineer who is on there register.
+To keep the warranty valid always remember to have your annual service by a Gas Safe engineer, some brands insist you use an engineer who is on their register.

-The EcoTec may be slightly more expensive but in the long run could be cheaper as it has a longer warranty therefore if any problems occur in the future you have the piece of mind that you would be covered.
+The EcoTec may be slightly more expensive but in the long run, could be cheaper as it has a longer warranty therefore if any problems occur in the future you have the peace of mind that you would be covered.